stuntrally/stuntrally3/docs/Contributing.md

 # Git Workflow

+## Intro ##

-> Also new data like tracks, objects, textures, sounds etc. aren't done like this.
-Just uploaded as attachments on Forum.
+> New data like tracks, objects, textures, sounds, particles, etc. can alteratively be uploaded as attachments on Forum or else.

-This page describes the procedure to get your code (fixes, patches, new features, data etc.) included into Stunt Rally.
+This section describes the procedure to get your code (fixes, patches, new features, tracks, data etc.) included into Stunt Rally.
   This assumes you have already cloned our code and done something with it and now are ready to share your stuff.

 If you don't know what to do, but want to help, check out the repo page [Contributing](Contributing.md),